 Other causes of nosebleeds include high blood pressure, a

 should seek medical attention if your nosebleed lasts longer than 20 minutes or

 accident, or a punch in the face.
 Nosebleeds that occur after an injury may

 Diagnosing a Nosebleed

 thromboplastin time, which is a blood test that checks how long it takes

-of the nose: imaging test that takes cross-sectional
+of the nose, which is an imaging test that takes cross-sectional

-the face and nose: imaging test that uses radiation to
+the face and nose, which is an imaging test that uses radiation to

 How to Treat a Nosebleed

 the soft part of your nose.
 Make sure that your nostrils are fully closed.
 Keep

 nose or use a nasal spray decongestant to close off the small blood vessels.

 How to Prevent Nosebleeds

-- avoiding picking your nose
+- Avoid picking your nose.

-- limiting your intake of aspirin, which can thin your
+- Limit your intake of aspirin, which can thin your

-- use antihistamines and decongestants in
+- Use antihistamines and decongestants in